 How to Apply

-The clinic is offered in the Fall and Spring semester.
-You can learn about clinical credits, pre-requisite requirements, and the clinical application process by reading the course catalog description and exploring the links in this section.
+The clinic is offered in the Fall and Spring semesters.
+You can learn about the required clinical course component, clinical credits and the clinical application process by reading the course catalog description and exploring the links in this section.